abu@software-lab.de

 Callbacks

-This is a true callback mechanism.
-It uses the Lisp-level function lisp (not to confuse with the C-level function with the same name in the previous section).
+This mechanism uses the Lisp-level function lisp.
 No C source code access is required.

 lisp returns a function pointer, which can be passed to C functions via native.
 When this function pointer is dereferenced and called from the C code, the corresponding Lisp function is invoked.
-Here, too, only five numeric arguments and a numeric return value can be used, and other data types must be handled by the Lisp function with struct and memory management operations.
+Only five numeric arguments and a numeric return value can be used, and other data types must be handled by the Lisp function with struct and memory management operations.

 Callbacks are often used in user interface libraries, to handle key-, mouse- and other events.
 Examples can be found in "@lib/openGl.l".
 The following function mouseFunc takes a Lisp function, installs it under the tag mouseFunc (any other tag would be all right too) as a callback, and passes the resulting function pointer to the OpenGL glutMouseFunc() function, to set it as a callback for the current window: